Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 (c) The Company is not liable for the conduct of any User and has no responsibility for activity outside its reasonable control.

-(d) The User indemnifies the Company for any loss, damage, cost, or expense the Company may suffer or incur as a result of the User's use of, or conduct connected with, a UID, card, wristband, or App, including any breach of this Agreement.
+(d) The User indemnifies the Company for loss, damage, cost, or expense the Company suffers or incurs as a result of the User's breach of this Agreement or unlawful act, reduced to the extent the Company caused or contributed to that loss.

 (e) To the maximum extent permitted by law, the Company is not liable for any indirect, incidental, or consequential damages, loss of profits, goodwill, opportunity, or data arising from the User's use of, or inability to use, any UID, card, wristband, or App.